In Quebec City, history is not far away

 Not far away is the Séminaire du Québec near the city hall.
 This building is also reminiscent of the French educational policy.
 This was the first time that higher education was offered in Quebec.
 Above all, priests were trained on site.
 On the one hand, they should be responsible for the spiritual well-being of the colonists.
 On the other hand, they imparted Christianity to the natives.

 Not far from the Convent of the Ursuline Sisters and the Séminaire du Québec, the Anglican Cathedral stands in the center of the old town.
 The simplicity of its furnishings stands out clearly from the splendor of the Notre Dame Basilica.
-The Catholic Church is just a few meters away on Rathausplatz.
+The Catholic Church is just a few meters away from the city hall.
 Here it becomes clear what a turning point the British takeover represented for the French Canadians.
-In many churches in the province such as Ste.
+In many churches in the province, such as Ste.
 Anne-de-Beaupré, the Catholics of Quebec seem to want to emphasize their religious heritage with imposing church buildings as a symbol of their identity as French Canadians.

 One of the railway hotels of the Canadian Pacific Railway

 Opened in 1893, the hotel was an immediate success.
-It was expanded several times into the 20th century.
-The last extension was completed in June 1993 with the Claude-Pratte grand piano.
-There, hotel guests can enjoy the swimming pool, fitness center and terrace.
+It underwent several expansions well into the 20th century.
+The most recent expansion was completed between 2011 and 2014, during which the hotel was extensively renovated and modernized.

 Guest list that impresses